‘A BRUSH WITH THE LAW’ (TV)

 Please feel free to comment on my review.

-This is a pretty good ‘Dad’s Army’ episode where Mainwaring has to defend himself for a crime he didn’t commit.
+‘A Brush With The Law’ is a pretty good ‘Dad’s Army’ episode where Mainwaring has to defend himself for a crime he didn’t commit.
 His witnesses however are pathetic, especially Jones who can’t tell the same story that all the men in the platoon have to say.
-But soon Walker provides some ‘unexpected evidence’.
+It is pretty hilarious how that all plays out here.

-Hodges clearly shows his colours in wanting to condemn Mainwaring for a crime he didn’t commit.
-The Verger admits his guilt to putting the light on in the office to Hodges and he’s told to shut up about it.
-I commend the Verger for trying to prove Mainwaring’s innocence whilst his trail proceeds.
+Bill Pertwee as Hodges clearly shows his colours in wanting to condemn Mainwaring for a crime he didn’t commit.
+This is when Edward Sinclair admits his guilt for putting the light on in the church hall office.
+Hodges tells the Verger to shut up about it, but the Verger can’t stand it and he confess in court.

-‘A Brush with the Law’ is a fine ‘Dad’s Army’ episode where we see Mainwaring in a trial court room.
+‘A Brush with the Law’ is a fine ‘Dad’s Army’ episode where we see Mainwaring in a trial courtroom.
 Thankfully, Mainwaring is proven innocent and everybody is pleased for his success.
-I like his last line when he tells the men what they’re fighting for, “Fair play, honesty and integrity of British justice.
+I liked that last line of Mainwaring’s when he tells the men what they’re fighting for: “Fair play, honesty and integrity of British justice.”

 |Go back to||Go next to|